 Labour market flow statistics in the EU

 This article gives an overview of developments in Labour Market Flow statistics in the European Union (EU) Member States.
 Labour market flows show the movements of individuals between employment, unemployment and economic inactivity.
 They help to understand and interpret changes in the levels of labour market indicators based on the EU Labour Force Survey (LFS).
-Eurostat publishes quarter-on-quarter flows for all Member States with the exception of Germany, and year-on-year flows for all Member States.
-Quarterly data is available starting with the transition between the first and the second quarter of 2010, and annual data is available starting with the transition between 2010 and 2011.
+Eurostat publishes quarter-on-quarter flows and year-on-year flows for all Member States.
+Quarterly data is available starting with the transition between the first and the second quarter of 2010 (for all Member States from 2021 onwards), and annual data is available starting with the transition between 2010 and 2011.

-Out of all those persons in the European Union (EU) who were unemployed in the third quarter of 2020, 54.3 % (7.8 million persons) remained unemployed in the fourth quarter of 2020, while 21.3 % (3.0 million) moved into employment and 24.4 % (3.5 million) towards economic inactivity.
-Of all those initially in employment, 96.2 % (148.7 million persons) remained in employment, while 1.5 % (2.3 million) of those employed in the third quarter of 2020 were recorded as unemployed in the fourth quarter 2020, and 2.3 % (3.5 million) transitioned into economic inactivity.
-Out of all those persons who were economically inactive in the third quarter of 2020, 93.2 % (94.7 million persons) remained economically inactive in the fourth quarter of 2020, while 3.4 % (3.5 million) moved into employment and 3.4 % (3.4 million) towards unemployment.
-These figures are more in line with pre-COVID developments than the record moves observed in the second and third quarter 2020.
-Figure 1 gives an overview of all possible transitions and shows the aggregate transitions between the third quarter and the fourth quarter of 2020 for 26 EU Member States (data not available for Germany) between the different labour market statuses.
+Out of all those persons in the European Union (EU) who were unemployed in the first quarter of 2021, 54.6 % (8.8 million persons) remained unemployed in the second quarter of 2021, while 24.2 % (3.9 million) moved into employment and 21.2 % (3.4 million) towards economic inactivity.
+Of all those initially in employment, 96.0 % (187.3 million persons) remained in employment, while 1.2 % (2.4 million) of those employed in the first quarter of 2021 were recorded as unemployed in the second quarter 2021, and 2.8 % (5.5 million) transitioned into economic inactivity.
+Out of all those persons who were economically inactive in the first quarter of 2021, 91.3 % (110.9 million persons) remained economically inactive in the second quarter of 2021, while 4.9 % (6.0 million) moved into employment and 3.8 % (4.6 million) towards unemployment.
+These figures cover the whole EU for the first time and are hence not directly comparable with data up to 2020.
+Figure 1 gives an overview of all possible transitions and shows the aggregate transitions between the first quarter and the second quarter of 2021 between the different labour market statuses.
 Data is shown in absolute numbers to allow a comparison of the actual size of the different flows.
 The levels indicated for employment, unemployment and inactivity refer to those remaining in each status between the two quarters.
 The grey arrows indicate the net direction of flows between two statuses.
 The matrix in Table 1 shows the same flows in % of the initial status, to give an impression of the share of individuals leaving each labour market status.
 All data shown is seasonally adjusted.

 Labour market flows: transition probabilities